 Figure 3: Format Shape option selected

 - This will open the Format Shape Task Pane (see Figure 4).
 Make sure you choose Text Options tab (highlighted in red within Figure 4).
-Then select the Text Box button (highlighted in blue within Figure 4).
-All the options related to text box layout are highlighted in green within Figure 4.
+Then click the Text Box button (highlighted in blue within Figure 4).
+All the options related to Text Box layout are highlighted in green within Figure 4.

 Figure 4: Format Shape Task Pane

 - Within the Format Shape Task Pane you'll find three radio buttons.
 You can only select one of these options, as explained below:

 - Does not fit the text automatically within the selected text box or placeholder.
 If you don't want PowerPoint to automatically reflow your text or increase the size of the text container, then choose this option to have complete control over the location and size of your text boxes.
 Also, you have complete control over the font size of the text.

 - Fits all the text by reducing the text's font size to keep the text fitted within the text box or placeholder.
 If you have too much text, you might end up with teeny-weeny text.